 The health and safety of every student at the SUNY College of Optometry is of utmost importance.
 SUNY College of Optometry recognizes that students who have been drinking and/or using drugs (whether such use is voluntary or involuntary) at the time that violence, including but not limited to domestic violence, dating violence, stalking, or sexual assault occurs may be hesitant to report such incidents due to fear of potential consequences for their own conduct.
 SUNY College of Optometry strongly encourages students to report domestic violence, dating violence, stalking or sexual assault to institution officials.
-A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to SUNY College of Optometry officials or law enforcement will not be subject to SUNY College of Optometry's code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.
+A bystander acting in good faith or a reporting individual acting in good faith that discloses any incident of domestic violence, dating violence, stalking, or sexual assault to SUNY College of Optometry's code of conduct action for violations of alcohol and/or drug use policies occurring at or near the time of the commission of the domestic violence, dating violence, stalking, or sexual assault.

-(d) Proceedings
+4) Proceedings

-(1) Complaint
+f) Complaint

-A College community member may file a complaint against a student whom he or she believes is inviolation of the Code.
+A College community member may file a complaint against a student whom they believe is in violation of the Code.
 Complaints must be filed according to the requirements set forth in this section.